0atman/noboilerplate/scripts/38-autism.md

 <i class="fas fa-quote-left fa-2x fa-pull-left"></i>
 _"You know the rules, and so do I."_

-#### &mdash; R. Astley, Poet
+#### &mdash; R. Astley, Philosopher

 notes:

-- Country to stereotype, Autistic people are often more aware of the rules of society than non-autistic people.
+- Country to common stereotypes, Autistic people are often more aware of the rules of society than non-autistic people.
 - autistic learning is like foreign language learning, I think:
 	- We learned the rules more recently then everyone else (we were late to the party)
 	- This means the rules are fresher in our minds